Mujahideen: North Caucasus

 The term mujahideen has often been used to refer to all separatist fighters in the case of the First and Second Chechen Wars.
-However, in this article, mujahideen is used to refer to the foreign, non-Caucasian fighters who joined the separatists’ cause for the sake of Jihad.
+In this article, it refers to the foreign, non-Caucasian fighters who joined the separatists' cause for the sake of Jihad.
 They are often called Ansaar (helpers) in related literature dealing with this conflict to prevent confusion with the native fighters.

 Foreign mujahideen have played a part in both Chechen wars.
 After the collapse of the Soviet Union and the subsequent Chechen declaration of independence, foreign fighters began entering the region and associating themselves with local rebels (most notably Shamil Basayev).
 Many of the foreign fighters were veterans of the Soviet–Afghan War.
-The mujahideen also made a significant financial contribution to the separatists’ cause; with their access to the immense wealth of Salafist charities like al-Haramein, they soon became an invaluable source of funds for the Chechen resistance, which had few resources of its own.
+The mujahideen also made a significant financial contribution to the separatists' cause; with their access to the immense wealth of Salafist charities like al-Haramein, they soon became an invaluable source of funds for the Chechen resistance, which had few resources of its own.

 Most of the mujahideen decided to remain in Chechnya after the withdrawal of Russian forces.
 In 1999, foreign fighters played an important role in the ill-fated Chechen incursion into Dagestan, where they suffered a decisive defeat and were forced to retreat back into Chechnya.
 The incursion provided the new Russian government with a pretext for intervention.
 Russian ground forces invaded Chechnya again in 1999.

 The separatists were less successful in the Second Chechen War.
 Russian officials claimed that the separatists had been defeated as early as 2002.
 The Russians also succeeded in killing the most prominent mujahideen commanders, most notably Ibn al-Khattab and Abu al-Walid.

 Although the region has since been far from stable, separatist activity has decreased, though some foreign fighters remain active in Chechnya.
 In the last months of 2007, the influence of foreign fighters became apparent again when Dokka Umarov proclaimed the Caucasus Emirate being fought for by the Caucasian Mujahadeen, a pan-Caucasian Islamic state of which Chechnya was to be a province.
 This move caused a rift in the resistance movement between those supporting the Emirate and those who were in favour of preserving the Chechen Republic of Ichkeria.